Trump visits Kenosha, calls violence 'domestic terrorism'

 Soon after arriving in the city, a visit made over the objections of state and local leaders, Trump toured the charred remains of a block besieged by violence and fire.
 With the scent of smoke still in the air, he spoke to the owners of a century-old store that had been destroyed and continued to link the violence to the Democrats, blaming those in charge of Kenosha and Wisconsin while raising apocalyptic warnings if their party should capture the White House.

 “These are not acts of peaceful protest but, really, domestic terror,” said Trump.
-And he condemned Democrats for not immediately accepting his offer of federal assistance, claiming “They just don’t want us to come, These governors don’t want to call, and the mayors don’t want to call.
-They have to ask.”
+And he condemned Democratic officials for not immediately accepting his offer of federal enforcement assistance, claiming, “They just don’t want us to come."

-The city has the scene of protests since the Aug.
-23 shooting of Blake, who was hit seven times in the back by police as he was getting into a car while they were trying to arrest him.
+The city has been the scene of protests since the Aug.
+23 shooting of Blake, who was hit seven times in the back by police as he tried to get into a car while they were trying to arrest him.
 Protests have been concentrated in a small area of Kenosha.
 While there were more than 30 fires set in the first three nights, the situation has calmed since then.

 Trump's motorcade passed throngs of demonstrators, some holding American flags in support of the president, others jeering while carrying signs that read Black Lives Matter.
 A massive police presence, complete with several armored vehicles, secured the area, and barricades were set up along several of the city’s major thoroughfares to keep onlookers at a distance from the passing presidential vehicles.